If you want to start your marriage right, then following these wedding spending rules so you don't end up broke and alone.

 New Wedding Spending Rules To Follow

-I’m certain if you follow my wedding spending rules, your marriage will last longer and you'll have more wealth than if you spend what the average American does on a wedding.
+If you follow one of these wedding spending rules, I believe your marriage will last longer and you'll have more wealth than the average American who does not follow any of these rules.

-If for some reason your marriage ends before the average duration (eight years), or you end up having a lower household net worth for your age than the average, then you can simply blame each other for all your mistakes.
+And if for some reason your marriage ends before the average duration (eight years), or you end up having a lower household net worth for your age than the average, then you can simply blame each other for all your mistakes!

 Here are my top wedding spending rules to follow.